wiz64/stacy/README.md

 - Impliment Machine Learning / AI
 - Add Music API (https://docs.saavn.me)

-### This project is a tribute to a special one ! ❤️
+### This project is dedicated to a special one ! ❤️
 <hr>

 ### Start